jadsonoc/jadsonoc/README.md

 #### 😁 So glad to have you here...

 I'm Jadson, born and raised in Porto Alegre, Rio Grande do Sul.
 Since January, 2022 I'm majoring in Sistemas para Internet at [IFRS](https://www.poa.ifrs.edu.br).
 I came from Gastronomy, Nutrition and Olive Oil reserach areas.
-In 2015, I got the opportunity of living in southeastern Great Britain for six months as a studant at Exeter Uni.
+In 2015, I've got the opportunity of living in southeastern Great Britain for six months as a studant at Exeter Uni.
 Tech has always been heartwarming for me.
 I'm looking forward explore and learn new technologies and improve my programming skills.
 I'm currently a Civil Servant seeking to change carreers.

 #### 🗣️ Feel free to get in touch: